Using Mac Special Feature Keys

 Part of the Macs All-in-One For Dummies Cheat Sheet

-Newer Macs feature keyboards with a row of dedicated special feature keys, marked with descriptive icons, that also double as function (Fn) keys.
-For instance, the fifth key from the left is the one you press to open the Launchpad, which displays all the applications on your Mac.
+Newer Macs feature keyboards with a row of dedicated special feature keys marked with descriptive icons that also double as function (Fn) keys.
+For instance, the fifth key from the left is the one you press to open Launchpad, which displays all the applications on your Mac.
 Some special feature keys evoke a second special feature when you hold down the Fn key and then press the special feature key.

-Here are six Mac special feature keys you can press to help you work with and switch between multiple Mac application windows you’re running at the same time.
+Here are five Mac special feature keys you can press to help you work with and switch between multiple Mac application windows you’re running at the same time.